jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 `"MinimumLevel": "Debug",`

-Jellyfin 10.4.1 and above will auto-reload the new configuration.
-The debug messages show up in the log with the tag DBG.
+Jellyfin 10.4.1 and above will automatically reload the new configuration.
+The debug messages show up in the log with the `DBG` tag.

 ## DLNA